Aftermath!

-Aftermath! ("Sunset on humanity, or dawn of a brave new world?") is a role-playing game created by Paul Hume and Robert Charette and published in 1981 by Fantasy Games Unlimited.
+Aftermath! was promoted with the line: “Is it the sunset of the Earth or the sunrise of a brave new world?”
+It is a role-playing game created by Paul Hume and Robert Charette and published in 1981 by Fantasy Games Unlimited.

 It is set in a post-apocalyptic world in which the characters fight for food, water, basic supplies, and shelter.

 The nature of the apocalypse is up to the game master.
-An expansion, Aftermath!
-Magic!, is set in a universe dominated by dragons in the style of the film Reign of Fire.
+Expansions introduce magic, extend technological options such as space travel, and provide practical survival information alongside additional rules and bestiary content.

 Game design

-Aftermath! is the second RPG produced by Hume and Charrette for FGU after producing Bushido.
-It was also praised for its features, but often criticized for its complexity, a common refrain when discussing games from FGU.

-Aftermath!
-101 (Courtesy David Harmer, Fantasy Games Unlimited)

-Characters are rated on a set of six stats – Wit, Will, Strength, Deftness, Speed, and Health.
-These are rated as follows: